Skip to content

 Personal Accounts (Free, Pro, Max):

-Beginning September 28, 2025, your conversations — including coding sessions — will be used to train Claude unless you explicitly opt out.
-Anthropic will store opted-in data for up to five years.
+Since September 28, 2025, your conversations, including coding sessions, are used to train Claude unless you explicitly opt out.
+Anthropic stores opted-in data for up to five years.
 Dormant conversations stay excluded, but resuming them brings them under the new rules.

 Enterprise/Commercial (Claude for Work, Education, Government, API):